 Not only has monoclonal antibody treatment helped Health Park Pharmacy treat patients, but it has also helped them to expand their network, collaborate with other providers, and gain more respect as trusted healthcare professionals.

 Ever since they opened their vaccine clinic earlier this year, Steve and his team have been partnering with registered nurses.
 This partnership has only expanded since they opened up monoclonal antibodies.
 For every home visit that he schedules, Steve sends a registered nurse to the site.

 He says, “Our nurses have a lot of experience working with COVID patients, and they can help with clinical operations.
 They know what to look for and what to do in the case of adverse reactions or emergency situations.”

 By working with nurses, Steve and his team have been able to expand their own clinical knowledge and learn how to react in situations they hadn’t previously encountered.
-Just as nurses (and other providers) have helped Health Park Pharmacy, though, Health Park Pharmacy has also helped them.
-By taking in more patients, they have been able to lighten the burden off of other providers and build a strong healthcare team.

 In this case, the decision to partner with other providers has helped Steve and his team to form connections that will last far past the pandemic.

 Monoclonal antibodies are one of the most important breakthroughs in the age of COVID-19.
 It has the potential to save millions of lives, but it can’t be done without the right people or the right tools behind it.
 The most innovative independent pharmacists are looking to break ground on monoclonal antibodies 一 and they are relying on the most innovative software system, PioneerRx, to help them do it.